neutron-org/neutron-dao/contracts/subdaos/pre-propose/cwd-subdao-pre-propose-single/README.md

 # Single choice proposal deposit contract

-This is a pre-propose module that manages proposal deposits for the `cwd-proposal-single` proposal module.
+This is a pre-propose module that manages proposal deposits for the `cwd-subdao-proposal-single` proposal module.

+In addition to managing deposits, it also wraps the original proposal message with a message to the Timelock contract; this means that instead of executing the messages from the original payload, these messages are sent to the timelock contract and can be either overruled by the Neutron DAO or executed after the timelock period.

 It may accept either native ([bank module](https://docs.cosmos.network/main/modules/bank/)), [cw20](https://github.com/CosmWasm/cw-plus/tree/bc339368b1ee33c97c55a19d4cff983c7708ce36/packages/cw20) tokens, or no tokens as a deposit.
-If a proposal deposit is enabled the following refund strategies are avaliable:
+If a proposal deposit is enabled the following refund strategies are available:

 1. Never refund deposits.
 All deposits are sent to the DAO on proposal completion.